sitek94/random-quote-machine/README.md

 # Random Quote Machine

+See the project live here: https://sitek94.github.io/random-quote-machine/

 An app that fetches a random quote and displays it along with the author.
 Also it changes its theme every time it fetches a new quote, which is awesome :D

-Checkout the project here: https://sitek94.github.io/random-quote-machine/

 ## Motivation
 I built the project for learning purposes, it's based on the `user stories` by freeCodeCamp, [click here](https://www.freecodecamp.org/learn/front-end-libraries/front-end-libraries-projects/build-a-random-quote-machine) to check it out.